andrew/ultimate-awesome/README.md

 - [awesome-list-docker](https://github.com/lovejavaee/awesome-list-docker) - Awesomelist docker.
 - [awesome-small-web-stuff](https://github.com/lowtze/awesome-small-web-stuff) - A list of websites and services that are fast, light, and responsive.
 - [awesome-deep-learning-mustreads](https://github.com/lrunaways/awesome-deep-learning-mustreads) - Must-read papers and must-known concepts.
+- [awesome-web-scraping](https://github.com/lukas-bear/awesome-web-scraping) - Best scraping tools collection in town.
+Find everything you need for scraping, crawling, and processing data from the web.
 - [awesome-wpo-dup](https://github.com/luvoxpro/awesome-wpo-dup) - Test.
 - [awesome-books](https://github.com/lxjsword/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
 - [awesome-privacy-wins](https://github.com/lzmartinico/awesome-privacy-wins) - :sunglasses: Awesome list of stories where cybersecurity and privacy have helped make the world a better place.